 Significantly, non-U.S. residents who invest in U.S. property, may elect ECI treatment rather than subject themselves to FDAP treatment.⁵ The choice between FDAP and ECI treatment may result in substantially different effective tax rates.
 Consider the following examples (which do not include depreciation):

 Example 1: NR receives $1000 rent from tenant.
 NR incurs expenses related to his rental property in the amount of $500.
 NR is subject to the FDAP withholding rate of 30%.
 Reducing the $1,000 rent by $500 expenses and $300 tax—NR is left with a net profit of only $200.
 The effective tax rate is 60% ($300/$500).

 Example 2: NR receives $1000 rent from tenant.
 NR incurs expenses related to his rental property in the amount of $500.
 NR elects ECI treatment and is allowed to deduct expenses.
 This leaves only $500 subject to tax.
-If we assume a tax rate of 37%, NR pays tax of $185—leaving him with a profit of $315.
+If we assume a tax rate of 37%, NR pays a tax of $185—leaving him with a profit of $315.
 The effective tax rate is 37% ($185/$500).